ueveu/ueveu/README.md

 **`Aspiring Software Developer | Python & Java Enthusiast | FAIE in Training`**

 I'm currently in the midst of an **Umschulung zum Fachinformatiker in Anwendungsentwicklung** at CBW College, Hamburg.
-My goal is to build efficient, scalable, and impactful software solutions using my knowledge in **Python**, **Java**, **Javascript**, and a variety of modern technologies.
+My goal is to build efficient, scalable, and impactful software solutions using my knowledge in **Python**, **Java**, **Javascript**, **PHP** and a variety of modern technologies.
 I'm always exploring new ideas, contributing to open-source projects, and honing my skills through practical applications.

 ---